V2VRDevacct/V2VR-Ultrasound-Simulator/README.md

 ## 🧪 Recommended Demo Walkthrough

 ### 1️⃣ Sandbox Mode (Spatial Learning)
-- Select **Sandbox** in the Main Lobby
+Select **Sandbox** in the Main Lobby
-- Note: controller UI can be toggled with **Y button**
+Note: controller UI can be toggled with **Y button**
 - Use both controllers to grab, stretch, and scale the heart
 - Walk inside or pull the heart towards you to explore its internal anatomy

 **Cut Plane function:**
 - On the controller UI, **Reset** the heart
 - Select **Cut Plane**
-- Grab the cut plane and slice the heart to view 2D cross-sections
+- Grab the cut plane and slice the heart to view its 2D cross-sections

 When finished, return to **Main Lobby** using the controller UI